Chart Color Schemes

 Homebush West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of Homebush West, as estimated by AreaSearch using ABS updates and validated addresses, is around 9,851 as of November 2025.
-This figure represents an increase of 743 people since the 2021 Census, which reported a population of 9,108.
-The increase is inferred from the resident population of 9,669 estimated by AreaSearch following examination of the latest ERP data release by ABS in June 2024 and an additional 58 validated new addresses since the Census date.
-This results in a population density ratio of 5,794 persons per square kilometer, placing Homebush West in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth rate of 8.2% since the 2021 census exceeded both the SA4 region (6.4%) and the state average, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 78.0% of overall population gains during recent periods for Homebush West.
+Based on analysis of ABS population updates, as of November 2025 the estimated population of the Homebush West statistical area (Lv2) is around 9,732.
+This reflects an increase of 624 people since the 2021 Census, which reported a population of 9,108.
+The change is inferred from AreaSearch's estimation of the resident population at 9,613 in June 2024, following examination of the latest ERP data release by the ABS, and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,724 persons per square kilometer, placing Homebush West (SA2) in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 6.9% since the 2021 Census exceeded that of its SA4 region at 6.3%, marking it as a growth leader.
+Population growth was primarily driven by overseas migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics forecast a significant increase in Homebush West, with an expected rise of 3,147 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 34.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Projecting future population dynamics, a significant increase is forecasted for Homebush West (SA2), with an expected rise of 3,126 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 35.8% in total over the 17 years.

 Frequently Asked Questions - Population